-Harald is responsible for business development, creative direction, legal and finance.
+Harald is responsible for business development, creative direction and legal.
 Originally Harald started off as a programmer and a musician, and grew the studio to it's current size from day one.

 Harald is a frequent speaker at industry events, is a board member of GAME, and helped found the European Game Developer Federation EGDF.

 He is also advisory board member for several industry events.

 Johanna is responsible for finance, studio operations, process development, growth and team management.
 She joined Sproing in 2003 and worked as a Project Manager and Development Director before assuming her current role in 2011.
 Johanna studied at FH Salzburg and holds an MBA in Entrepreneurship.

 Tanja is the assistant to Johanna and Harald and our Head of Administration responsible for questions related to the managing directors or the company.